scottbw/analytics-udd/udd/module_vle_map.md

 *  [VLE_MOD_ID](#vle_mod_id) [1] *

 \** indicates that the property is the primary key for this entity; if not provided by data supplier, will be LRW generated.
 \* indicates that the property has a uniqueness constraint for this entity.
-The default is that MOD_INSTANCE_ID and VLE_MOD_ID forms a unique constraint.
-However, for some institutions a single VLE_MOD_ID maps to several MOD_INSTANCE_ID values, in other words an entry in the VLE is cross-listed against several modules in the Student Record System.
-In this case, the MOD_INSTANCE_ID values in module_VLE_map must be unique, so that several MOD_INSTANCE_ID values map to 1 VLE_MOD_ID value.
-This additional constraint is implemented through setting the MODULE_VLE_MAP_MODE property in the institution entity to "1".
+The default is that MOD_INSTANCE_ID and VLE_MOD_ID form a uniqueness constraint.
+However, for some institutions an entry in the VLE is cross-listed against several modules in the Student Record System.
+In other words, a single VLE_MOD_ID maps to several MOD_INSTANCE_ID values.
+In this case, the MOD_INSTANCE_ID values in module_VLE_map must be unique, so that several MOD_INSTANCE_ID values can map to 1 VLE_MOD_ID value.
+This case removes the default constraint on VLE_MOD_ID and retains the uniqueness constraint on MOD_INSTANCE_ID.
+This is implemented through setting the MODULE_VLE_MAP_MODE property in the institution entity to "1".

 ## Description of module_VLE_map entity
 A module_VLE_map links a module in a student record system with module materials in a VLE.